-In response to the Surgeon General’s report in 1963, governments, at all levels, deployed a range of strategies to encourage smokers to quit and to discourage smoking initiation.
+In response to the Surgeon General’s report in 1964, governments, at all levels, deployed a range of strategies to encourage smokers to quit and to discourage smoking initiation.
 Smoking rates have reached historic lows.
-Specifically, adult smoking has declined significantly from 42.4 percent at its peak to 16.8 percent (1965–2014).
-However, despite near-universal awareness of the health risks associated with cigarettes, some 40 million American adults continue to smoke.
+Specifically, adult smoking has declined significantly from 42.4 percent at its peak to 15.1 percent (1965–2015).
+However, despite near-universal awareness of the health risks associated with cigarettes, the CDC reports that 37 million American adults continue to smoke.

 Given the success of harm reduction strategies with other risky behaviors, a growing number of scientists and public health officials are embracing tobacco harm reduction as an additional tool to reduce the harm associated with cigarette use.
-Many believe that migrating smokers from cigarettes to non-combustible tobacco products and nicotine replacement therapies presents a public health opportunity.
+Many believe that migrating smokers who are not interested in quitting smoking from cigarettes to non-combustible tobacco products and nicotine replacement therapies presents a public health opportunity.

-- We engage with legislators and regulators with a goal of having the elements of tobacco harm reduction our reflected in future legislation and regulation.
+- Engaging with legislators, regulators and other stakeholders with a goal of having the elements of tobacco harm reduction reflected in future legislation and regulation; and

 - Creating new and innovative products to meet the changing expectations of adult tobacco consumers.